+ATTRACTIONS

-ATTRACTIONS 15 visitor attractions with over 1.1m visitors per annum including: Two of the Top 10 Visitor Attractions NI 2020.
+15 visitor attractions with over 1.1m visitors per annum including:

+Two of the Top 10 Visitor Attractions NI.

 Mount Stewart House and Gardens National Trust property - voted one of the top ten gardens in the world with over 239k visitors per annum.
 Pickie Funpark with over 1.7m visitors since re-opening in 2013 and over 390k per annum.
 Crawfordsburn Country Park, with 643k visitors per annum.
 Northern Ireland's largest aquarium, Exploris.
-Ulster Folk Museum and Ulster Transport Museum, 190k visitors per annum.
+Ulster Folk Museum and Ulster Transport Museum, 170k visitors per annum.
 EMPLOYMENT Second highest tourism sector related employment in Northern Ireland (outside Belfast).
 GOLF Home to Ireland's oldest club 'The Royal Belfast' [founded in 1881] and Rory McIlroy's home course, Holywood.
 10 clubs, 12 courses including championship, links and parkland.
 THE GREAT OUTDOORS Strangford Lough, Northern Ireland's first Marine Conservation Zone (MCZ) and Special Area of Conservation (EU Habitats Directive) and the largest inlet in the British Isles, covering 150 sqkm.
 Stunning scenery including 26 km of coastal paths.
-HISTORY AND HERITAGE Home to significant Monastic settlements such as Nendrum dating back to the 5th Century and Bangor Abbey [558] and trace back the early settlements of Ulster-Scots, Sir James Hamilton and Sir Hugh Montgomery in the early 1600s.
+HISTORY AND HERITAGE Home to significant Monastic settlements such as Nendrum dating back to the 5th Century and Bangor Abbey [558], to the early settlements of Ulster-Scots, Sir James Hamilton and Sir Hugh Montgomery in the early 1600s.

 Key facts

-Number one % premises with Next Generation Access to digital infrastructure and number 1 for broadband connectivity outside Belfast (4th in UK).
-Superfast broadband and fibre coverage to all premises (OfCOM Connected Nations 2020).
+Highest percentage of premises connected with full fibre in NI and the 4th highest in the UK.
 George Best Belfast City Airport and Belfast Docks are less than 3.2kms from the Borough.
 Belfast International Airport within 35km.
-Travel times to major European capitals include: 90 minutes to Dublin by road and to London and Amsterdam by air.
+Travel times to major European capitals include: 2 hours to Dublin by road and within 90 minutes to London and Amsterdam by air.
 590 sqkms area.
 Longest coastline in Northern Ireland at 185 km.
-AND has one of the highest educational achievement levels in Northern Ireland with 40.6% educated to higher levels (NVQ level 4 and above) against an average of 36.7%.
-4,790 VAT/ PAYE registered businesses.
+AND has one of the highest educational achievement levels in Northern Ireland with 38% educated to higher levels (NVQ level 4 and above) against an average of 34.9%.
+4,870 VAT/ PAYE registered businesses.

 Key sectors

-Creative and Digital AND's combination of talent and natural environment has created an environment where Creative Digital businesses are flourishing.
-The Borough is home to a growing cluster of creative digital businesses including local start ups, award winning subsidiaries of multi-nationals.
+Creative and Digital AND's combination of talent and natural environment has created an ideal location where Creative Digital businesses are flourishing.
+The Borough is home to a growing cluster of creative digital businesses including local start ups, award winning indigenous businesses with global reach and subsidiaries of multi-nationals.
+With plans to develop a Creative Innovation Hub, aligned to film/TV production and digital technologies, AND offers opportunities to join others in new and emerging technologies sectors.

-Hospitality and Leisure AND attracts 6% of all overnight trips to NI appealing to the Culturally Curious, Great Escapers and Time Together visitor segments.
-To achieve our ambitious growth targets of 10% of trips and $$\epsilon$$ 2m visitor spend by 2030 the Borough requires: - Up to 3 hotels [200+ rooms], at least one with spa facilities and one targeted at the group/tour market. - Serviced accommodation (70+ rooms) including high quality licensed inns and historic luxury guest houses. - Multi-accommodation developments including unique or quirky self-catering, glamping, water based and eco-friendly accommodation.
+Hospitality and Leisure AND attracts 5% of all overnight trips to NI appealing to the Culturally Curious, Great Escapers and Time Together visitor segments.
+To achieve our ambitious growth targets of 10% of trips and £82m visitor spend by 2030 the Borough requires: - Up to 3 hotels (200+ rooms), at least one with spa facilities and one targeted at the group/tour market. - Serviced accommodation (70+ rooms) including high quality licensed inns and historic luxury guest houses. - Multi-accommodation developments including unique or quirky self-catering, glamping, water based and eco-friendly accommodation.